JordanCWard/SQL/README.md

-134. Weather Observation Station 17
+134. Weather Observation Station 16

-Query the Western Longitude (LONG_W)where the smallest Northern Latitude (LAT_N) in STATION is greater than 38.7780.
+Query the smallest Northern Latitude (LAT_N) from STATION that is greater than 38.7780.
 Round your answer to 4 decimal places.

 ``` sql
 SELECT